Anji99-gif/analyzing-crop-production-data-and-making-visualization/README.md

 # analyzing-crop-production-data-and-making-visualization
-This repository comprises of visualizations of crop production data in various states ans districts
+This repository comprises of visualizations of crop production data in various states and districts